raycast/extensions/extensions/graphcdn/README.md

 _List your [Stellate](https://stellate.co) organizations and their services_

-## Create an access token
+## Create an "Access Token"

 - Go to your [Access Tokens](https://stellate.co/app/settings/access-tokens)
 - Generate a new token called `Raycast`
-- Copy the generated token into the Raycast preferences
+- Copy the generated token into the Raycast `Preferences`